Mario Leitgeb: Wolfsberger AC

-In January 2017 Leitgeb returned to Austria, signing with Bundesliga-side Wolfsberger AC on a one-and-a-half year deal.
+In January 2017 Leitgeb returned to Austria, signing with Bundesliga-side Wolfsberger AC on a one-and-a-half-year deal.
 He signed a two-year contract extension with the club on 29 March 2019.
 On 19 September 2019, Leitgeb made his European debut in a UEFA Europa League group stage away match against German club Borussia Mönchengladbach.
 In what was described as a "miracle", he scored two headers against a passive Mönchengladbach-defense and thereby became a vital part in Wolfsberger's 4–0 thrashing.

+DSV Leoben

+On 18 June 2024, Leitgeb signed with a third-tier club DSV Leoben.